+91 8454961928 [email protected]

 Treats

-Long lasting treats like chew sticks, a bone basically something that will not let your dog get bored once he’s tired running around.
-The best thing to do is give the dog one of these as soon as you reach the camping stop.
+Long lasting treats like chew sticks, a bone basically something that will not letting them get bored once he’s tired running around.
+The best thing to do is give them one of these as soon as you reach the camping stop.
 This will ensure that he’ll be busy while you set up the tent and both the dog and you can get done with work peacefully.

 Poop bags

-Be responsible and don’t leave your dog’s litter in the camping site.
+Be responsible and don’t leave your pet litter in the camping site.
 Carry biodegradable bags and help them leave no trace of them being there.

 Leash at night